Wadebridge railway station

-Wadebridge railway station (Ponswad) was a railway station that served the town of Wadebridge in Cornwall, England.
-It was on the Bodmin and Wadebridge Railway.
+Wadebridge railway station (Ponswad) served the town of Wadebridge, in Cornwall, England.
+It was a stop on the Bodmin and Wadebridge Railway.

 It opened in 1834 to transport goods between Wadebridge, the limit of navigation on the River Camel, and inland farming and mining areas.
 The railway was built to take stone from local quarries such as the De Lank Quarries on Bodmin Moor towards the coast, as well as sand dredged from the River Camel and landed at the quays in Wadebridge inland to be used to improve the heavy local soil.
-The station is situated just upstream of Wadebridge bridge and almost next to the tidal River Camel; a fact that prompted the former Poet Laureate John Betjeman to write in his autobiography "On Wadebridge station what a breath of sea scented the Camel Valley!
-Cornish air, soft Cornish rains, and silence after steam".
+The station is situated just upstream of Wadebridge bridge and almost next to the tidal River Camel.

+History

 Original station

 The original station in Wadebridge was built on a triangle of land bounded by the River Camel, the Polmorla brook, and what is now The Platt.
 The single platform and engine shed were on the town side of the line, which continued across Molesworth Street to serve the quays immediately downstream of Wadebridge bridge.

 Towards Bodmin, the railway ran along the valley floor, leaving the town environs past Guineaport quay, and then hugging the south side of the Camel valley.
-This station remained in use until 3 September 1888 when the railway closed so that the track, still laid on the granite blocks used in its construction in 1834, could be relaid using the more usual transverse wooden sleepers.
+This station remained in use until 3 September 1888, when the railway closed so that the track, still laid on the granite blocks used in its construction in 1834, could be relaid using the more usual transverse wooden sleepers.